 Getting more response and appointments will start happening for you.
 Follow my lead.
 But it will only happen when you help prospects feel curious about how you can help them solve a problem, relieve a pain, avoid a risk or fast-track a goal.

-It’s a common sense, effective formula: Being brief, blunt and basic.
-Yet few of us practice it.
+Be brief, blunt and basic.
+Obvious?
+Yup.
+But few practice it.
 And that’s a huge mistake.
 Because buyers scan their inboxes the same way.
 No exceptions.
 They want to know:

 By addressing this reality directly you’ll get yourself noticed (opened) and responded to more often.